Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 ```
 __*Step-by-step:*__
 1. We subscribe to Cat observable, which emits Cat signals.
-2. We should be on the same scheduler we were before the subscription (which is the default behaviour of Rx).
+2. We should be on the same scheduler we were before the subscription (which is the default behavior of Rx).
 3. Switch the scheduler to the `MainRouteScheduler`.
 Now every operation below this one will be scheduled on `MainRouteScheduler` (of course if we don’t change the scheduler again later in the pipeline).
 4. Now we say that we start the chain on `TwoLaneFreewayScheduler`.
 So `breatheFreshAir()` will be scheduled on `TwoLaneFreewayScheduler`, and then the scheduler is changed again using `observeOn()`.
 5. `subscribeNext()` gets scheduled by `MainRouteScheduler`.
-If we didn’t add the observeOn() before, it would get scheduled by `TwoLaneFreewayScheduler`.
+If we didn’t add the `observeOn()` before, it would get scheduled by `TwoLaneFreewayScheduler`.

 *From:* </br>
 https://www.thedroidsonroids.com/blog/rxswift-examples-4-multithreading/